Altai-man/ASN-BER/README.md

 #### Warnings

-* This is an _alpha_.
-A lot of universal types are not even described and papercuts are everywhere.
+* This is a beta release.
+Number of universal types is not even described and papercuts are possible.
 * Main driving power beneath this is a desire to avoid writing every LDAP type parsing and serializing code by hands.
 As a result, while some means to have more generic support of ASN.1 are being prepared, contributing code to support greater variety of ASN.1 definitions